Exercise For Metabolic Syndrome

 - being sedentary increases your chances of developing metabolic syndrome

-- exercise can reverse metabolic syndrome
+- several types of exercise can reverse metabolic syndrome

 But, does regular exercise actually reduce the rate of death from metabolic syndrome?